KaHIP/KaHIP/README.md

 make
 cd ..
 ```
+In this case, the binaries, libraries and headers are in the folder ./build as well as ./build/parallel/parallel_src/

 We also provide the option to link against TCMalloc.
 If you have it installed, run cmake with the additional option -DUSE_TCMALLOC=On.